FOR ORGANIZATIONS

 The Culture Diagnostic

-We treat your club as a research subject.
-Surfacing the gap between how stakeholders experience the organization and the external realities they navigate.
+Research methodology for clubs and academies.
+We surface the gap between how stakeholders experience the organization and the external realities they navigate - and help leadership name the structural tensions shaping culture.

 -